jack-kerouac/betterplace_apidocs/README.md

 ## Changelog

+* 2012-03-28: The project-list now returns the full result-set for each project.
+The minimal result set is gone for now but will be added later.
+The default-number of results changed to 20 for all lists.
+* 2012-05~15: Add known issues, improve documentation, remove opinion.with_donation, add opinion.donated_amount_in_cents, project.description returns html now
 * 2012-03-13: Update TOC, fix opinions-details and -list response, fix empty documentation (@tordans)
 * 2012-03-12: Several updates to readme, updates to descriptions for clients, updated opinions-docu, added know-issues and changelog sections (@tordans)
 * 2012-03-11: Initial version (@betterplace)